bichanna/slap/README.md

 ## Contribution
 Contributions are always welcome :)<br>
-Please be sure to add test files if you add new features (see [tests directory](https://github.com/bichanna/slap/tree/master/tests)).
+Please be sure to add test files if you add new features (see [tests directory](https://github.com/bichanna/slap/tree/master/tests#tests) for more info).